Lake Ridge, Virginia

 Re-charter and Membership Coordinator

-- Obtain necessary signatures on re-charter forms from SM, COR and Institutional Head (IH) in timely manner.
+Obtain necessary signatures on re-charter forms from SM, COR, and Institutional Head (IH) in a timely manner.

 Webmaster & Data Base Coordinator

 Coordinates with Scoutmaster and Committee Chairman regarding website content.